 Is There a 2.5-Year-Old Sleep Regression?

-You might be asking “Why is my 2.5-year-old waking up at night?”
-If your child who is around 2 years old is suddenly not sleeping as they used to and you’ve noticed that they wake up at night frequently, get up too early, or do not take their daytime nap, your child is likely going through the 2-year-old sleep regression.
+You might be asking, “Why is my 2.5-year-old waking up at night?”
+If your child around 2 years old is suddenly not sleeping as they used to, and you’ve noticed that they wake up at night frequently, get up too early, or do not take their daytime nap, your child is likely going through the 2-year-old sleep regression.

 There are several reasons why your toddler might be experiencing changes in their sleep pattern.
 These include:

-- Transitioning to a new bed or potty training – Most kids at this age find it difficult to stay in bed and they are seen to climb out of their crib.
+- Transitioning to a new bed or potty training – Most kids at this age find it difficult to stay in bed, and they are seen to climb out of their crib.
 This can also prevent them from sleeping when they should.
-Also, for toddlers that have transitioned from sleeping in a crib to sleeping on a bed, they tend to get out of bed more often because the bed is unfamiliar and there’s freedom.
+Also, toddlers who have transitioned from sleeping in a crib to sleeping on a bed tend to get out of bed more often because the bed is unfamiliar and there’s freedom.
 Also, if your little one is undergoing potty training, you might find them waking up from sleep to use the potty and find it difficult to go back to sleep.

 Apart from the reasons given above, it is easy to know your child is going through sleep regression based on when it happens and how long it lasts.